XSockets/MQTT/README.md

 4. Download [MQTT FX](http://mqttfx.jfx4ee.org/index.php/download)
 5. Open `MQTT FX` and set port to be `4502` (if you did not change this in XSockets to be something else)

+        //Add this class in the project if you want port 1883 instead public class MqttConfig : ConfigurationSetting
+        {
+            public MqttConfig():base("ws://localhost:1883"){}
+        }

 6. Connect and test MQTT

 ## About The Implementation